Mamikonian: Rise

+Decline

 The final death-blow to the family's power came in the mid-770s with the defeat and death of Mushegh VI Mamikonian at the Battle of Bagrevand against the Abbasids.
 After the battle, Mushegh's two sons took refuge in Vaspurakan and were murdered by Meruzhan II Artsruni.
 Mushegh's daughter was married off to Djahap al-Qais, a tribal chief who settled in Armenia and seized part of the former Mamikonian lands and legalized it by marrying the daughter of Mushegh VI, the last living Mamikonian prince.
 This marriage created the Kaysite dynasty of Arminiya centered in Manzikert, the most powerful Muslim Arab emirate in the Armenian Highlands region, and thus ending the existence of the Mamikonian line in Armenia.
 Only secondary lines of the family survived thereafter, both in Transcaucasia and in Byzantium.
 Even in their homeland of Tayk, they were succeeded by the Bagratunis.
 One Kurdik Mamikonian was recorded as ruling Sasun c.
 800, where the Surb Karapet Monastery and family seat was.
 Half a century later, Grigor Mamikonian lost Bagrevand to the Muslims, reconquered it in the early 860s and then lost it to the Bagratunis, permanently.
 After that, the Mamikonians pass out of history.

+Outside Armenia

 After their disastrous uprising of 774–775, some of the Mamikonian princes moved to the Georgian lands.
-The latter-day Georgian feudal houses of the Liparitids-Orbeliani and Tumanishvili are sometimes surmised to have been descended from those princes.
+The latter-day Georgian feudal houses of the Liparitids-Orbeliani and Tumanishvili (Tumanian) are sometimes surmised to have been descended from those princes.

-Several scholars—most notably Cyril Toumanoff and Nicholas Adontz—have suggested a Mamikonian origin for a number of leading Byzantine families and individuals, beginning with the usurper Phocas in the early 7th century, emperor Philippikos Bardanes, the general and usurper Artabasdos in the mid-8th century, and the families of men like Alexios Mosele or Empress Theodora and her brothers Bardas and Petronas in the 9th century.
+Several scholars—most notably Cyril Toumanoff and Nicholas Adontz—have suggested a Mamikonian origin for a number of leading Byzantine families and individuals, beginning with the emperor Philippikos Bardanes in the early-8th century, the general and usurper Artabasdos in the mid-8th century (741–743), the families of men like Alexios Mosele or Empress Theodora and her brothers Bardas and Petronas in the 9th century, and the Phokas family in the 10th century.
 However, as the Armenian historian Nina Garsoïan comments, "[a]ttractive though it is, this thesis cannot be proven for want of sources".
+Leslie Brubaker and John Haldon suggested emperor Philippicus (Bardanes) had some connection or affiliation with the Armenian Mamikonians.